-The maximum number of shares of Common Stock which may be issued pursuant to options intended to qualify as incentive stock options under the federal tax laws shall be limited to 3,334,771.
+The maximum number of shares of Common Stock which may be issued pursuant to options intended to qualify as incentive stock options under the federal tax laws shall be limited to 3.404.771.

-The shares of Common Stock issuable under the 2016 Plan may be drawn from shares of our authorized but unissued Common Stock or from shares of our Common Stock that we acquire, including shares purchased on the open market or in private transactions.
+The shares of Common Stock issuable under the 2016 Plan may be drawn from shares of our authorized but unissued Common Stock or from shares of our Common Stock that we acquire, including shares purchased on the open market.